 Holiday accommodation and selected activities and museums in Hobart, Tasmania, Australia.
 One or two bedroom cottages, ideal for couples or small groups.
 Salamanca Market, Mona Art Museum, art and craft galleries, mountain lookout and an adventure cycle tour.
 Hobart is a blend of cosmopolitan interest with a small town feel.
 Flanked by Mt Wellington and the Derwent River you are never far from nature.
 Being Tasmania's main airport and junction of several touring routes, Hobart is the first or last stop of your Huon Valley and Bruny Island Escape.

-Places to stay and eat in Hobart
+Places to stay in Hobart City

 Mid Price places to stay in Hobart